Revisiting Direct Speech-to-Text Translation with Speech LLMs: Better Scaling than CoT Prompting?

 For the backbone model we use \texttt{salamandraTA\allowbreak-7B\allowbreak-Instruct},\footnote{ \url{https://huggingface.co/BSC-LT/salamandraTA-7b-instruct}} a highly multilingual LLM fine-tuned for translation and proficient in 35 European languages.
 The speech encoder is mHuBERT\footnote{ \url{https://huggingface.co/slprl/mhubert-base-25hz}} from TWIST~\cite{hassid_textually_2023}, together with its trained k-means quantizer.
 This encoder was chosen because: (1) it supports multilingual speech and (2) it downsamples to 25 Hz, halving the temporal resolution compared to standard HuBERTs~\cite{hsu_hubert_2021}.
 Discrete speech tokens are obtained by clustering the 11\textsuperscript{th}--layer representations into 500 groups.

-To fully leverage ASR and T2TT performance in S2TT, \cotname\xspace models use prompts derived from the template shown in~Figure~\ref{fig:prompt}.
+We use the prompts defined in~Figure~\ref{fig:prompt} for S2TT.
+We derive the templates from \cotname\xspace for ASR and T2TT, which allows better integration of model capabilities from these tasks into S2TT.
 The same template is applied during inference, and generation is performed with beam search using five beams.